30 Minute Korean Bibimbap Recipe

 This may not be the most authentic version of bibimbap as most are served with a raw egg yolk and gochugang (Korean hot pepper paste), but honestly, sriracha or a chili garlic sauce work just fine alongside a fried egg with a runny yolk.
 Yeah, I know…I've Americanized it a tiny bit.

-I'd like to think I've also made a healthier version that uses sesame oil and minimizes the soy sauce – you can also use tamari as a gluten-free substitute.
+I'd like to think I've also made a healthier version that uses sesame oil and minimizes the soy sauce – you can also use tamari or coconut aminos as a gluten-free substitute.
 If you're looking to make this meat-free, you can also easily sub in some sliced chicken breasts or shrimp.

 I ultimately end up mixing my bibimbap bowl all together, shredding apart the egg anyway, but it's such a wow factor to have the egg cooked sunny side up, and still have some runny yolk left to flavour the rest of the meal.